mstevetodd/EngineDriver_Home/docs/operation/advanced.rst

 Conserving Power
 ^^^^^^^^^^^^^^^^

-.. todo:: Conserving Power

-See :doc:`Conserving Power <../configuration/conserving_power>` for more information.
+If your Android device/phone runs out of battery too quickly you can try the some of the options on the :doc:`Conserving Power <../configuration/conserving_power>` page.

 Children's Timer
 ----------------